handshake-org/urkel/research/merklix/README.md

 The actual leaf data is stored at `value_position` in `value_file`.

 This module will store the tree in a series of append-only files.
-A particularly large write buffer is used to batch all insertions as a single `write(2)` call.
+A particularly large write buffer is used to batch all insertions with a minimal amount of writes.
 Atomicity with a parent database can be achieved by fsyncing every write and inserting the best root hash and file position into something like leveldb (once the fsync has completed).